Chan 2021: Explosions at Limbe stadium days before Tanzania opener - Reports | Goal.com

 Chan 2021: Explosions at Limbe stadium days before Tanzania opener - Reports

-Explosions were reported outside the Limbe Omnisport Stadium on Thursday, just two days before the highly anticipated African Nations Championship starts in Cameroon, in an apparent terrorist attack linked to a local separatist group.
+Explosions were reported outside the Limbe Omnisport Stadium on Thursday, just two days before the highly anticipated African Nations Championship starts in Cameroon, in an attack apparently linked to a local separatist group.

 Zambia, Tanzania, Guinea and Namibia, who are in Group D, are expected to play at the Omnisport Stadium during the tournament, which is reserved for home-based African players.
 The first game at the stadium is scheduled to be between Tanzania and Zambia next Tuesday.